demessiee/node-express-intro/Unit-2B.md

 ### MongoDB Documents

 MongoDB stores data as JSON *documents*.
-A document represents one record, making it anagalous to a row in a relational databse.
+A document represents one record, making it analogous to a row in a relational database.

 The document data model maps naturally to objects in application code, making it simple for developers to learn and use.

 The fields in a JSON document can vary from document to document.
-Compare that to a traditional relational database table, where adding a field means adding a column to the database table itself and therefore to every record in the database.
+Compare that to a traditional relational database table, where adding a field means adding a column to the database table itself and, therefore, to every record in the database.

 Documents can be nested to express hierarchical relationships and to store structures such as arrays.